ibm-cloud-docs/vpc/bare_metal_server_manage.md

 The delete action permanently removes a server and its connected vNIC, boot volume, and data from your account.
 {: important}

-## Managing your bare metal server by by using the CLI
+## Managing your bare metal server by using the CLI
 {: #managing-bare-metal-servers-cli}
 {: cli}

 ### Viewing your bare metal servers by using the CLI
 {: #viewing-bare-metal-servers-cli}

-You can list all your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the command-line interface (CLI).

 To list all the bare metal servers by using the CLI, use the `ibmcloud is bare-metal-servers` command.
 To retrieve a specific bare metal server, specify the ID or name of the bare metal server with the `SERVER` variable.